Protesters call for 'Love, not hate!' outside Bettendorf church Sunday morning

 "We're not here to give the church a piece of our mind, nor are we under the impression that our protest will bring any admittance of wrongdoing," said Athena Gilbraith, a protest organizer.

-"Christians should take extreme comfort in knowing that Jesus was awesome at protesting," she said, drawing applause and cheers from 50-plus people in the field just before the marchers took off.
-Other protesters joined in soon after.
+"Christians should take extreme comfort in knowing that Jesus was awesome at protesting," she said, drawing applause and cheers from 50 people in the field just before the marchers took off.
+Other protestors joined in soon after.

 "A loveless faith is nothing but an empty religious exercise," Gilbraith said.